Public art in Swindon: Diana Dors

 I only discovered it when rooting about the interweb for info for this blog.
 In the course of my research I came across this information and map of the trail.
 How interesting I thought.
 And how cool it would be to do the walk and see how many of them still exist and write about it.
 So this is WSSW Part 1: Diana Dors.

 I’m the kind of girl that things naturally happen to.
 When they don’t, I give them a push’.

 ‘Project Details: Commissioned by Thamesdown Borough Council through the Percent for Art Policy, funded by Carter Commercial Developments.
 The sculpture is a flamboyant tribute to one of Swindon’s most famous and glamorous residents’.

-So, having duly digested Diana Dors we went off in search of sculpture no 2 on the walk.
+So, having competed WSCW Part 1: Diana Dors we went off in search of sculpture no 2 on the walk.
+How the Mighty Fall.

-NB: Diana Dors has an alter ego as Lola Vavoom in the stupendously surreal parallel universe created by the author Jasper Fforde in his Thursday Next novels.
-In his 7 Wonders of Swindon she is W0nder No 5.
+Diana Dors has a literary alter ego.
+She’s Lola Vavoom in the stupendously surreal parallel universe created by the author Jasper Fforde in his Thursday Next novels.
+In his 7 Wonders of Swindon she is Wonder No 5.